tomas-862/misc/README.md

 - **PaloAlto_FW_decomm**
 This directory contains the Python script created to automate the decommissioning of security rules in Palo Alto Panorama.

+- **DE**
+This directory contains the Python scripts and Markdown files created for German language learning, including verb conjugations and nouns in nominative and accusative cases.